Ludsgit/damage/README.md

 - setHealer: change healer resist to that of next healer inspected.
 Use again to deactivate.
 Also works with "sethealer", "setheal", "setHeal" and "sh"
 - - (name) (server): same as "/8 damage inspect healer (name)" and with possibility to set server
 - wine: displays current wine configuration for self, tank and healer
 - - (user): toggles on/off wine for user.
-Possible users are "me", "self", "tank", "healer"
+Possible users are "me", "self", "char", "tank", "healer"
 - aura: displays the current tiers of all 4 auras
 - - (type): display current tier of type aura
 - - - (tier): sets type aura to level tier.
 Possible types are "amp", "pres", "mres", "pierce".
 Possible tiers are 0 - 5